-Leanne Gateley lives in Radcliffe, Manchester with her five-year-old son Max and three-year-old daughter Amy.
+Leanne Gateley lives in Radcliffe, Manchester with her eight-year-old son Max and five-year-old daughter Amy.
 Max, was diagnosed with Becker muscular dystrophy in 2013.

 However, shortly after Max turned two, Leanne received a phone call from his consultant, asking her to attend the Genetics Clinic at the Royal Manchester Children’s Hospital.